 | Total Monthly | 2855 euros |

 This is a generous lifestyle.
 You live where tourists live, eat out frequently, take classes, do activities.
 You're comfortable and experiencing Rome fully without worrying about costs.
+For more details, see our guide on earning potential as a remote worker.

 Variables That Affect Your Costs